Krylov Complexity in Calabi-Yau Quantum Mechanics: Introduction

 In this paper, we compute the Lanczos coefficients and Krylov complexity for some one-dimensional one-body quantum systems derived from some well-known local toric Calabi-Yau geometries, studied recently in the context a bootstrap method in \cite{Du:2021hfw}.
 The Hamiltonians of these models involve exponential functions of the position and momentum operators, and may provide grounds for exploring novel phenomena not available in conventional quantum systems.
 These models are not only purely of mathematical interest.
 Indeed, they can describe some experimentally confirmed phenomena in condensed matter physics such as the Hofstadter's butterfly, see e.g. \cite{Hatsuda:2016mdw, Hatsuda:2020ocr}.
 For comparison purpose, we also study some non-relativistic models with the standard quadratic kinetic term for the momentum operator, including the the well-known quartic anharmonic oscillator model and a Toda model.

 These models are expected to be integrable.
-For examples, for the Calabi-Yau models, the exact quantization conditions including non-perturbative contributions were proposed in terms of topological string theory in \cite{Grassi:2014zfa, Wang:2015wdy}.
+For examples, for the Calabi-Yau models, the exact quantitated conditions including non-perturbative contributions were proposed in terms of topological string theory in \cite{Grassi:2014zfa, Wang:2015wdy}.
 The case of local $\mathbb{P}^1\times \mathbb{P}^1$ Calabi-Yau model also belongs to the class of integrable systems known as the relativistic Toda models.
 We shall test the asymptotic growth hypothesis proposed in \cite{Parker:2018yvk}.
-We find that the Lanczos coefficients of the Calabi-Yau models satisfy $b_n\sim n^{\delta}$, where the scaling exponent $\delta$ is near $\frac{1}{2}$.
-This slower than linear growth is consistent with the behavior of integrable models.
+We find that the Lanczos coefficients of the Calabi-Yau models do grow slower than linearly, consistent with the behavior of integrable models.
+In our numerical calculations, we choose two different initial operators $\mathcal{O}_0=\hat{x},e^{\hat{x}}$, and find that their Lanczos coefficients have almost the same shape with somewhat smoother behavior for the case of $\mathcal{O}_0=e^{\hat{x}}$.

 For the quantum chaotic systems, the Lanczos coefficients grow linearly $b_n\sim\alpha n$, and it is argued in \cite{Parker:2018yvk} that the slope $\alpha$ satisfy a bound by the temperature \be \alpha \leq \pi T, \ee which is related to the famous bound on Lyapunov exponents of chaos in \cite{Maldacena:2015waa}.
 We use the convergence property of the autocorrelation function to provide an alternative probably simpler derivation of the bound.